 Introduction

-Ornamental palms have been reported to have potential as ornamental plants because of their morphology, ornamental value, and performance at diverse environmental conditions of the environments (Broschat et al., 2014).
+Ornamental palms have been reported to have potential as ornamental plants because of their morphology, ornamental value, and performance at diverse environmental conditions (Broschat et al., 2014).
 Ornamental palms have been widely utilized in several locations in terms of their value to residences, businesses, recreational activities, and institutions, such as in cities and towns (Olaitan et al., 2022).
 In Nigeria, ornamental palms have been utilized in order to meet growing demand for ornamental plants and thus increase their economic value.
 Ornamental palms have been reported to be effective in environmental management through various benefits, including climate control, biodiversity, aeration, soil fixation, and so on (Abdelnaby et al., 2021, Diwakaran and Shruthi, 2025).

 However, ornamental palm propagation and early growth performance have been found to be inefficient and very slow in growth rate (Zhen et al., 2025).
 Ornamental palms are generally reported to be very slow in growth rate and have a very long juvenile phase, which could be considered to be a limiting factor for their large-scale propagation (Broschat et al., 2014).
-Furthermore, ornamental palms have also been reported to be sensitive to their juvenile growth, which could be considered to be not desirable for their normal nursery growing conditions.
+Furthermore, ornamental palms have also been reported to be sensitive to their juvenile growth, which could be considered undesirable for their normal nursery growing conditions.

 The basic metabolic processes in plants are regulated by growth hormones in the control of growth and development in the plants.
-Growth hormones in plants are reported to have influence on some basic metabolic processes in plants, which include cell division, cell elongation, root initiation, and mobilization of nutrients in plant tissues (Mohanta et al., 2020).
+Growth hormones in plants are reported to have an influence on some basic metabolic processes in plants, which include cell division, cell elongation, root initiation, and mobilization of nutrients in plant tissues (Mohanta et al., 2020).
 The mechanism for plant hormones, including auxin, to control root initiation in plant species and also the control on root system development, cytokinins, which control cell division, and gibberellins, which control stem elongation and germination, affects vigor in the plant species (Soliman, 2019).
 Use of growth hormones for growth enhancement is found to be very crucial for horticultural species.
-Numerous workers have indicated that the optimum concentration application rate of plant growth regulator is necessary for better growth in ornamental plant species and depends on many factors, including application rate, species, the condition of the environment (Soliman, 2019, Mohanta et al., 2020).
+Numerous workers have indicated that the optimum concentration application rate of plant growth regulator is necessary for better growth in ornamental plant species and depends on many factors, including application rate, species, and the condition of the environment (Soliman, 2019; Mohanta et al., 2020).
 In developing horticultural systems in Nigeria, limited information is known regarding the rate of plant growth regulator application responsible for improved growth in ornamental palm varieties, and thus, as demand for ornamental palms increases, information about efficient methods of growth enhancement should be developed in nursery systems.
 The aim of this study, therefore, is to determine the effect of different application rates of plant hormones on the vegetative growth and nutrient uptake of selected ornamental palm varieties in a nursery at Ogbomoso, southwestern Nigeria.

 Materials and Methods

 The experiment was conducted at the Screen house of Teaching and Research Farm, Ladoke Akintola University of Technology (LAUTECH).
-Ogbomoso lies between latitude 8°10 ́ N and longitude 4°10 ́ E with highest rainfall (212.30mm) in August and (141.10 mm) in October.
-The environment recorded its average relative humidity of 72%, average maximum temperature 34.6°C and average minimum temperature 21.5°C (NIMET, 2023).
+Ogbomoso lies between latitude 8°10 ́ N and longitude 4°10 ́ E with the highest rainfall (212.30mm) in August and (141.10 mm) in October.
+The environment recorded its average relative humidity of 72%, average maximum temperature of 34.6°C and average minimum temperature of 21.5°C (NIMET, 2023).

-Six months of old three ornamental palm seedling varieties namely fan palm, golden palm, and queen palm were sourced from Green Point Agro-Allied, Apata, Ibadan.
+Six months old, three ornamental palm seedling varieties, namely fan palm, golden palm, and queen palm, were sourced from Green Point Agro-Allied, Apata, Ibadan.
 Auxin Hormone was sourced from Green Point Agro-Allied, Apata, Ibadan.